gannochenko/protoweb/README.md

 [![Preview Screen Shot][product-screenshot]](https://example.com)
 -->

-`protoweb` is a tool for converting proto definitions into arbitrary JS/TS code that could be used in your organization.
+`Protoweb` is a tool for converting proto definitions into arbitrary JS/TS code that could be used in your organization.

 [Protocol buffers](https://protobuf.dev/) is an industry standard when it comes to building direct service-to-service communication.
 However, when used with the Google annotations extension to enable REST on-top of gRPC, it quickly becomes a hassle when running the thing in a front-end